hanskarlo/arm-project/arm_move_group/readme.md

 ## Notes
 ### Motion Planners
-The aroarm move group interface node utilizes the STOMP planner for linear movements in space, and uses the PILZ ('CIRC') industrial motion planner for circular/arc movements.
+The arm move group interface node utilizes the STOMP planner for linear movements in space, and uses the PILZ ('CIRC') industrial motion planner for circular/arc movements.

 > :warning: STOMP planner only accepts **joint space** goals.